aris-py/UVR5-UI/README.md

 ### Prerequisites:
 - Git.
 You can download Git [here](https://git-scm.com/downloads).
 - FFmpeg.
 You can download FFmpeg [here](https://www.ffmpeg.org/download.html) or you can use my [automated installation script](https://github.com/Eddycrack864/UVR5-UI/blob/main/info/ffmpeg-installer.bat) (for Windows).
+For GNU/Linux systems run these commands according to your Linux distribution:
+-
+  *Ubuntu/Debian*  
-For linux just run `sudo apt-get install ffmpeg`.
+- `sudo apt install ffmpeg`.
+- *Arch Linux* 󰣇
+- `sudo pacman -S ffmpeg`
+- *Fedora* 󰣛
+- `sudo dnf install ffmpeg`

 > [!IMPORTANT]
 > FFmpeg has to be added to the PATH.